tmcw/running-for-nerds/README.md

 * "Fitness Portals" offered by web companies, like Strava and RunKeeper
 * Connectors, like [Tapiriik](https://tapiriik.com/) and [IFFT](https://ifttt.com/)

-## taipirrik
+## tapiriik

-[taipiriik](https://tapiriik.com/) is truly one of the best things for running nerds: it allows you to automatically distribute your running data: upload just to Strava or to any of the supported websites, and it can push runs to all of the others, as well as a linked Dropbox bucket.
+[tapiriik](https://tapiriik.com/) is truly one of the best things for running nerds: it allows you to automatically distribute your running data: upload just to Strava or to any of the supported websites, and it can push runs to all of the others, as well as a linked Dropbox bucket.
 It's really quite good.